 What do I do if I miss my examination?

-How do I apply for a reconsideration of assessment?
+How do I ask for reconsideration of a piece of assessment?

 How do I apply to graduate?

-Once you have completed your qualification you will be sent an email about the graduation process.
+Once you have completed your qualification you will automatically be sent an email about the graduation process.
 The email will give you instructions on how to apply to have your qualification granted.
 It is important you keep your email address in Student Records up to date.
-You may apply to graduate in person at a graduation ceremony, or in absentia (in your absence) at a meeting of the University Council.
-You must apply within 12 months of completing your qualification to attend either a graduation ceremony or graduate in absentia at a council meeting.
+You may apply to graduate in person at a graduation ceremony, or in absentia (in your absence) at a meeting of the University Council and must do so within 12 months of completing your qualification.
 Your qualification will be granted in absentia if the Graduation Office does not hear from you within 12 months.

 Which Graduation Ceremony do I take part in?